 The American Dairy Association Mideast is proud to serve dairy farm families in Ohio and West Virginia.
-We are one of 15 state and regional dairy farmer-funded promotion organizations that work together as a federation with Dairy Management Inc. to grow sales, build trust and position dairy in a global food system.
+We are a state and regional dairy farmer-funded promotion organization that works under a federation with Dairy Management Inc. to grow sales, build trust and position dairy in a global food system.

 How the Dairy Checkoff Works

 Dairy farmers pay 15 cents and dairy importers pay 7.5 cents for every hundred pounds of milk they sell or import into a generic dairy product promotion fund – familiarly called the “dairy checkoff.”

 That money – with USDA oversight – is used to fund programs aimed at promoting dairy consumption and protecting the positive image of dairy farmers, dairy foods and the dairy community.